dunkelfrosch/phpcoverfish/README.md

 *We are currently working on*:

 - validator for global code coverage using @cover in class head annotation of testFile
-- raw scan mode, currently php reflection ability is used to identify code coverage errors - in future versions a raw scan mode to scan files outside the autoload context will be provided
+- File/IO scan mode, currently php reflection ability is used to identify code coverage errors - in future versions a raw scan mode to scan files outside the autoload context will be provided
 - coverage warnings implementation; identify coverage problems or misconfiguration issues in use of phpunit code coverage
-- refactoring of coverFish's output module; this module is just "meh!"
+- optimization of coverFish's output module; this module is just "meh!"
 - mastering coverfish documentation and build up a useful wiki
 - include @use statement check
 - improve scanner/analyzer speed